Swarupa9/PracticeGit/README.md

 # PracticeGit
-for practisong git and github
+for practising git and github